Nova

 The photography varied between interesting and innovative, and downright bad

-On the other hand, it had plently of failings.
+On the other hand, it had plenty of failings.
 Like most high fashion magazines, it gave off a vibe that could be cloyingly pretentious at times.
 The fashion was, well, achingly fashionable.
 This required the models to be of the worryingly stick-thin, blonde, suicidally depressed variety, wearing clothes that looked like they’d belong in a charity shop but cost thousands of pounds.
-The photography varied between interesting and innovative, and downright bad - blurred, dark, obscure.
+The photography varied between interesting and innovative, and downright bad – blurred, dark, obscure.
 Nova also had a penchant for fashion shoots featuring rag dolls as models, folded origami to show the latest prints, cartoons or computer generated people, or even images spray-painted onto walls like graffitti.
 I could never decide whether this represented a healthy disrespect of the fashion industry and a sense of humour; or whether it was annoyingly affected.
 Ah well.
 At least it was different.

-Months after it launched, Nova was relaunched by a new editor, Jeremy Langmead, and it seemed to loose something (such as most of the best contributers, for a start).
+Months after it launched, Nova was relaunched by a new editor, Jeremy Langmead, and it seemed to lose something (such as most of the best contributors, for a start).
 It just got more frustrating.
 Maybe I changed.
 Maybe I just got bored.
 Maybe I had unrealistic expectations.
 Maybe I expected more from an ‘intelligent’ magazine, so the failings seemed bigger in comparison.
 In the end, we are talking about a product which doesn’t make any money from the cover price but gets all its money from its advertisers.
 Produced by a huge corporation, its purpose is to make money, not be truly radical.
 Maybe nothing will satisfy my desire for the perfect magazine.

 So, I’d already cancelled my subscription when I found out that there’d be nothing left to subscribe to, and that the remaining issues I was owed would change to Marie Claire instead.
 Oh well.
 It makes me wonder whether that’s what I should have been buying all along.